Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 * how to unsubscribe?  --- subscription1.unsubscribe();
 * Subscribing to an Observable is analogous to calling a Function.
 *  two Observable subscribes trigger two separate side effects.
 As opposed to EventEmitters which share the side effects and have eager execution regardless of the existence of subscribers, Observables have no shared execution and are lazy.
+* observable will not automatically run, which is opposed to promise.
 ### implement your own Observable
 ```javascript
 // 1.
 Observable